 Also, Search is exploring the opportunity to build and operate a demonstration plant.
-This demonstration plant would provide Search with substantially more REO Concentrate for further refining and qualifications required to secure the end-users or an off-take agreement.
-Search would look to secure funding for the demonstration plant with a mixture of alternative financings, equity financings and sources of government assistance programs.
+This demonstration plant would provide

+Search with substantially more REO Concentrate for further refining and certifications required to secure an off-take agreement.
+Search would look to secure funding for the demonstration plant with a mixture of alternative financings, equity financings and various government assistance programs.